Fence Repair Guide

 However, if it is made of pressure-treated lumber, you can get up to 30 years or even more from your fence before you have to replace it!

-The weather is the main culprit for damaging fencing and the need for fence repairs.
+The weather is the main culprit of damaged fencing and the need for fence repairs.

-Heavy rainfall, snowstorms, harsh winds, and salt air can all cause degradation of your fence, or, in some cases, Other common reasons for repairing a fence may be vehicle damages, vandals or an insect infestation.
+Heavy rainfall, snowstorms, harsh winds, and salt air can all cause degradation of your fence, or, in some cases, repairing a fence may be due to vehicle damages, vandals or an insect infestation.

 What Common Repairs Need to Be Carried Out?

-- If your fence has wet or dry rot, remove the infected area using a saw.
-Then patch or replaced with new timber to prevent any of the rot from spreading.
+• If your fence has wet or dry rot, remove the infected area using a saw.
+Then patch or replace with new timber to prevent any of the rot from spreading.

 What Maintenance Should I Be Doing?